-AARN is a leading research and advocacy organization for U.S. racial justice.
+AARN is a leading research organization examining U.S. racial justice and the demand for reparations.

 Promoting Reparation Efforts